AndiA76/tv-script-generation/README.md

 ### 3. Download the project from github

-You can download the project form github as a zip file to your Downloads folder from where you can unpack and move the files to your local project folder.
+You can download the project from github as a zip file to your Downloads folder from where you can unpack and move the files to your local project folder.
 Or you can clone from Github using the terminal window.
 Therefore, you need to prior install git on your machine e. g. using

 ```
 conda install -c anaconda git